Yongjin Han

 Seoul, South Korea

-In parallel, I am also exploring efficient AI approaches such as quantization, pruning, PEFT, since security mechanisms often compromise user availability and practicality.
-Ultimately, I aim to balance robustness and efficiency in AI systems, enabling users to leverage trustworthy AI technologies in real-world applications.
+In parallel, I am also exploring efficient AI approaches such as PEFT, quantization, pruning, since security mechanisms often compromise user availability and practicality.
+Ultimately, I aim to balance robustness and efficiency in AI, enabling users to deploy trustworthy AI technologies in real-world applications.

 I am currently working with Prof. Suhyun Kim, who provides valuable guidance as I pursue independent research with strong self-motivation.